splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 ### Credit note

-**Credit Notes** help to simplify the invoicing processes, it is useful for adjusting errors in created invoices.
+The **Credit Notes** help to simplify the invoicing processes, it is useful for adjusting errors in created invoices.
 It allows you to lawfully amend an invoice, without having to delete or alter it.
-In other words, the *Credit Note* - a `-Credit` transaction added to customers account after making payments (increases customers account balance).
+In other words, the *Credit Note* - it's the `-Credit` transaction added to customers account after making payments (increases customers account balance).

 ![image](credit_note1.png)